jnyfah/jnyfah.github.io/_posts/phanes4.md

   url: '/assets/blog/lockfree.jpeg'
 ---

-In [Part 3](/posts/phanes3/), work stealing gave each thread its own queue and let idle threads steal tasks from busy ones.
-The happy path got genuinely better, a thread working through its own queue touches no other thread's lock at all.
-But the stealing path, which is the exact path that activates when load imbalance is highest, was still acquiring and releasing mutexes in a tight loop.
+In [Part 3](/posts/phanes3/), work stealing gave each thread its own queue and let idle threads steal tasks from busy ones, this meant a thread working through its own queue touches no other thread's lock at all.
+But the stealing path, the exact path that matters when load imbalance is highest was still acquiring and releasing mutexes in a tight loop.
 On Windows, that overhead was bad enough to make Part 3 slower than the plain thread pool from Part 2.

-The fix is to make the deque itself lock-free.
+The fix is to make the deque itself lock-free so there will be no mutex contention when stealing

 ---

 ## What lock-free actually means

-Lock-free does not mean no synchronization.
-It means no mutexes.
+Lock-free does not mean no synchronization it just means no mutexes.
 The threads still coordinate, they just do it with atomic operations and memory ordering guarantees instead of locks.
+I have added links to resources at the end of this post for more insights to atomic operations.

 The deque needs three operations just like the normal deque: